 Cobra Pose (Bhujangasana)

-Use this pose to stimulate the thymus, an organ located behind the chest bone that is responsible for the growth of T-cells, your body's first response to the cold or flu.
+This pose is believed to stimulate the thymus, an organ located behind the chest bone that is responsible for the growth of T-cells, your body's first response to the cold or flu.

 Press down through the tops of your feet; the power of this backbend should come from your legs.
 Pull your chest forward as you soften your shoulders down and back.
-Hold for 2 to 3 breaths as you deepen into the backbend.
+Hold for two to three breaths as you deepen into the backbend.